Budget Bean Game

 Each Life Scenario sheet provides the necessary instructions on how the player can fill out their Budget Sheet.

 Playing the game encourages some interesting decisions and discussions about prioritizing wants versus needs.

 Budget Bean Game Materials (PDF)

 Click on the item and download.
 May be used on the computer or printed.
 Each player needs a Budget Sheet and one of the Life Scenarios linked below it.

 About Our Work

 Britepaths' services are designed to help individuals and families in the Fairfax County area who are struggling to make ends meet.
-Our primary offerings Stabilize Families by providing short-term food and financial assistance and Build Resilience by providing mentoring, classes and longer-term guidance that help families help themselves out of their crisis and onto a path where they can plan for a stable future.
+Our primary offerings Stabilize Families by providing short-term food and financial assistance and foster Personal Empowerment by providing mentoring, classes and longer-term guidance that help families help themselves out of their crisis and onto a path where they can plan for a stable future.
 Our Supports for Children, supplemental food at participating schools, school supplies for students in need and holiday meals and gifts for children, relieve financial burdens and provide hope at a time when families are in crisis.
 Click Here to learn how to access services.